publiclab/mapknitter/README.md

 ### Prerequisites

 Recommended; for an Ubuntu/Debian system.
-Varies slightly for mac/fedora/etc
+Varies slightly for mac/fedora/etc.

 #1 **MySQL**

-MacOS and Linux users, please reference [MYSQL.md](MYSQL.md) instead
+MacOS and Linux users, please reference [MYSQL.md](MYSQL.md) instead.

 Install a database, if necessary. sqlite does not seem to work due to some table constraints: